lmg1404/data_professionals_analysis/README.md

 Our findings reveal intriguing insights, particularly highlighting certain countries that exhibit a remarkable susceptibility to changes.
 Notably, Argentina and Russia stand out, experiencing staggering percentage changes throughout the 2019-2023 timeframe we chose.
 These fluctuations can be attributed to discernible economic factors, which we go into more detail in [analysis.ipynb](/src/analysis.ipynb).

+#### Note about Analysis.ipynb
+It can be interactive if you change the country number in the `find_similar_country(x)` by changing x the analysis of the notebook changes.